meuleman/gilbert/README.md

 ## Setting up the API

-The API that provides the data can be found at [gilbert-api](), follow the setup instructions and then modify the `VITE_API_URL` in `.env.development` to point to the API.
+The API that provides the data can be found at [gilbertApi](), follow the setup instructions.

 ## Overview